grantcolley/best-stories-api/README.md

 - There is [no rate limit](https://github.com/HackerNews/API#uri-and-versioning) on **Hacker News API** endpoints, so no need to "back off" periodically.

 ## How to run the application
-The easiest was to run the application is clone the repository, open the solution in Visual Studio, compile it, and start running by pressing `F5`.
+The easiest way to run the application is clone the repository, open the solution in Visual Studio, compile it, and start running by pressing `F5`.

 The default url is `https://localhost:7240`.
 This can be changed in the [launchSettings.json](https://github.com/grantcolley/best-stories-api/blob/f5f76d2b2d6e7f7d2f7b62bad64fd3fb283f07b7/src/BestStories.Api/Properties/launchSettings.json#L24).